Film & TV

 1. The Cheshire Murders

 A horrifying home invasion.
 A brave cry for help.
-Then, a string of police failures that leads to tragedy.
+Then, a string of police failures that led to tragedy.
 Joshua Komisarjevsky spotted Jennifer Hawke-Petit and her 11-year old daughter in a grocery store and followed them home.
 He and his accomplice, Steven Hayes, claimed they only planned to rob the family.
 But before it was over, Jennifer and both of her daughters had been raped and murdered.
 Her husband, Dr. William Petit, was left injured.
 During the ordeal, the killers took Jennifer to a bank to withdraw money.
 She managed to alert a teller who called police, but, tragically, it was not enough to save the family.

 2. The Jinx